RAW-Ayyubi/Responsivity-of-a-Photodetector/Model Card.md

 The model was evaluated using Mean Absolute Error (MAE), Root Mean Squared Error (RMSE), and R-squared (R²).

 ### Results
 Extra Trees Regressor outperformed other tested models (Random Forest, Decision Tree, XGBoost, LightGBM, CatBoost, SGBoost) based on all three metrics and testing plots.
+Training and evaluation metrics for other six comparison models are also included in the notebook for transparency and benchmarking.

 On the test set, the Extra Trees Regressor achieved:
 - **MAE:** 0.0728 A/W
 - **RMSE:** 0.2726 A/W
 - **R²:** 0.99995
-These results demonstrate extremely high accuracy and reliability in predicting photodetector responsivity.
+These results demonstrate high accuracy and reliability in predicting photodetector responsivity.

 ## Model Examination
 Feature dependence and importance plots were generated to interpret the model's behavior and identify key influencing factors.